ifeomaaaa/Lucia-portfolio/README.md

  [Twitter recommendation bot](https://twitter.com/IfeomaBot)
 - Built a list of 500 book recommendations
-- Programmd twitter bot using python to auto-tweet one book recommendation from list every six hours
+- Programmed twitter bot using python to auto-tweet one book recommendation from list every six hours
 - Hosted bot on Heroku server to run 24/7